publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395u.md

 >     “(1) __In general.—__

->     In imposing limitations on allowable charges for items and services (other than physicians’ services) furnished in 1988 under part B of title XVIII of such Act \[this part\] and for which payment is made on the basis of the reasonable charge for the item or service, the Secretary of Health and Human Services shall not impose any limitation at a level higher than the same level as was in effect in December 1987.
+>     In imposing limitations on allowable charges for items and services (other than physicians’ services) furnished in 1988 under part B of title XVIII of such Act \[[42 U.S.C.
+1395j][/us/usc/t42/s1395j] et seq.\] and for which payment is made on the basis of the reasonable charge for the item or service, the Secretary of Health and Human Services shall not impose any limitation at a level higher than the same level as was in effect in December 1987.

 >     “(2) __Transition.—__